stazman/daily-fitness-advisor-app/README.md

 If you already have Ruby, Bundler, Rails, Node.js and NPM installed, follow these steps to run the app:

 1. Fork and clone this **meta** repo/the two repos individually.
-2. cd into the daily-weight-loss-advisor-backend directory from your terminal.
+2. cd into the daily-fitness-advisor-backend directory from your terminal.
 3. Run ```bundle install``` to install all required gems
 4. Run ```bundle exec db:migrate db:seed``` to migrate and seed the database
 5. Run ```rake start``` to start the web server and Rails API server